Introduction to AFS Licensing and Core Proofs

 Identifying Applicable Financial Requirements

-- Nature of Financial Services and Products: The specific services and products the applicant intends to provide under their AFSL influence the applicable financial requirements.
+- Nature of Financial Services and Products: The specific services and products the applicant intended to provide under their AFSL influenced the applicable financial requirements.

-- Accurate Identification of Requirements: Precisely identifying these requirements ensures that the B5 core proof effectively demonstrates the applicant’s financial capacity to operate their proposed financial services business.
+- Accurate Identification of Requirements: Precisely identifying these requirements ensured that the B5 core proof effectively demonstrated the applicant’s financial capacity to operate their proposed financial services business.

 Financial Statements and Supporting Documentation

-The B5 Financial Statements and Financial Resources core proof requires the provision of:
+Under the former process, the B5 Financial Statements and Financial Resources core proof required the provision of:

-- Financial Statements: These documents must clearly demonstrate the applicant’s capacity to meet the identified financial requirements.
+- Financial Statements: These documents had to clearly demonstrate the applicant’s capacity to meet the identified financial requirements.

-- Supporting Documentation: Additional relevant documents provide ASIC with a comprehensive understanding of the applicant’s financial position and ability to sustain a viable financial services business.
+- Supporting Documentation: Additional relevant documents were required to provide ASIC with a comprehensive understanding of the applicant’s financial position and ability to sustain a viable financial services business.

 Speak with an AFSL Lawyer Today